michal-h21/make4ht/README.md

 ### Expected exit code

-You can set the expected exit code from a command with a `correct_exit` key in the parameters table.
-The compilation will be stopped when the command returns a different exit code.
+You can set the expected exit code from a command with a `correct_exit` key in the settings table.
+The compilation will be terminated when the command returns a different exit code.

+    Make:add("biber", "biber ${input}", {correct_exit=0})

+Commands that execute lua functions can return the numerical values using the `return` statement.

-This mechanism isn't used for \TeX, because it doesn't differentiate between fatal and non-fatal errors, and it returns the same exit code in all cases.
-Because of this, log parsing is used instead.
+This mechanism isn't used for \TeX, because it doesn't differentiate between fatal and non-fatal errors.
+It returns the same exit code in all cases.
+Because of this, log parsing is used for a fatal error detection instead.
-Error code value `1` is returned in the case of fatal error, `0` is used otherwise.
+Error code value `1` is returned in the case of a fatal error, `0` is used otherwise.
 The `Make.testlogfile` function can be used in the build file to detect compilation errors in the TeX log file.

 ## Provided commands

 `Make:htlatex`

-:    One call to TeX engine with special configuration for loading of the `tex4ht.sty` package.
+:    One call to the TeX engine with special configuration for loading of the `tex4ht.sty` package.

 `Make:latexmk`